GURUFOCUS.COM » STOCK LIST » Communication Services » Media - Diversified » Netflix Inc (MIL:1NFLX) » Definitions » E10

 121 Albright Way, Los Gatos, CA, USA, 95032

 Netflix's relatively simple business model involves only one business, its streaming service.
-It has the biggest television entertainment subscriber base in both the United States and the collective international market, with almost 250 million subscribers globally.
+It has the biggest television entertainment subscriber base in both the United States and the collective international market, with more than 300 million subscribers globally.
 Netflix has exposure to nearly the entire global population outside of China.
-The firm has traditionally avoided live programming or sports content, instead focusing on on-demand access to episodic television, movies, and documentaries.
-The firm recently began introducing ad-supported subscription plans, giving the firm exposure to the advertising market in addition to the subscription fees that have historically accounted for nearly all its revenue.
+The firm has traditionally avoided a regular slate of live programming or sports content, instead focusing on on-demand access to episodic television, movies, and documentaries.
+The firm introduced ad-supported subscription plans in 2022, giving the firm exposure to the advertising market in addition to the subscription fees that have historically accounted for nearly all its revenue.

 No Headlines